RorroRojas3/autonomous-robot/README.md

 # image-recognition
-#Autonomous robot which uses image processing and a sorting algorithm to
-#sort colored washers based on color and weight.
+An autonomous robot which processes colored washers through image recognition and sorts them based on color and weight.